 Simon cleaned out our raw water strainer, checked our water cooling systems, and then said:

 ‘Okay, I cleaned a lot of gunk out, I’m sure that was the problem.’

 The water around Charleston is full of algae and all sorts of grass, seaweed, and gunk.
 We’ve never stayed in an area that’s so full of stuff.
 We turned on the engine, pulled up the anchor and the temperature seemed good.
 ‘Yippeee we yelled and carried on up the river.’

 Fifteen minutes later Simon looked at me and said, ‘the temperature is rising again.’

-My stomach sunk.
+My stomach sank.

 I’m not a superstitious person.
 We have umbrellas and bananas on our boat – both things that boaters shouldn’t have!
 But when it comes to dolphins I’m not sure it’s superstition.
 These creatures are smart.

-While sailing in the Mediterranean a good friend of mine, an ex Italian Naval Admiral, told me that if a single dolphin ever crosses your bow (meaning that it goes from left to right or right to left) that you’re in danger.
+While sailing in the Mediterranean a good friend of mine, an ex-Italian Naval Admiral, told me that if a single dolphin ever crosses your bow (meaning that it goes from left to right or right to left) that you’re in danger.

 The last and only time I had a dolphin pass our boat was on the south coast of Italy.